iotaledger/goshimmer/docs/apis/ledgerstate.md

 ## `/ledgerstate/branches/:branchID/children`
-Gets a branch details for all child branches of branch with given base58 encoded branch ID.
+Gets a list of all child branches for a branch with given base58 encoded branch ID.

 ### Parameters